rajsite/webvi-experiments/WebVIDebugger/README.md

    The content script then uses `browser.runtime.sendMessage()` to send a message across the Extension's private message bus.

-   TODO: switch to connection api instead of extension message + element events so can tell which page instance is the event source.
+   TODO: switch to [connect api](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/connect) instead of extension message + element events so can tell which page instance is the event source.
 3. The `WebVIDevTools` panel built from `webvi-devtools-panel.gviweb` listens for messages on the Extension's private message bus.